skinjester/remote-vision/docs/spirit animal notes.md

 - need a way to switch network models from within a program
 	+ what else needs to be captured within a program?
 		* brightness cycle

+2017-04-01 14:27:41
+reading up on file handling in preparation for saving out program settings.

+WHAT ARE PROGRAM SETTINGS?

+Currently:

+	name:
+	iterations:
+	step_size:
+	octaves:
+	octave_cutoff:
+	octave_scale:
+	iteration_mult:
+	step_mult:
+	model:
+	layers: []
+	features: []

+new parameters:
+capturefx: [] 	# ordered list of image processors called each capture
+stepfx: [] 		# ordered list of image processors called each step
+cyclefx: [] 	# ordered list of image processors called each cycle

+2017-04-01 17:09:30
+status:
+I've created an FX class
+inside are 2 functions - xformarray and octave_scaler
+I'm instantiating an FX object  and manipulating that currently as explicit commands:
+FX.xform_array(Composer.buffer1)
+FX.octave_scaler(model=Model)

+how would I pass these in from a list, or dictionary?

+# xform_array, Composer, octave_scaler, Model are all global references available to the FX class
+cyclefx = []
+cyclefx.append({
+	which_func: xform_array,
+	which_params: Composer.buffer1
+})
+cyclefx.append({
+	which_func: octave_scaler,
+	which_params: Model
+})

+FX = FX(composer=Composer, model=Model, fxlist={function1, function2} )

+class FX(object):
+    def __init__(self, composer, model, fxlist):
+    	self.composer = composer
+    	self.model = model
+    	self.fxlist = fxlist
+        self.direction = 1

+        cyclefx = []
+        cyclefx.append({
+        	which_func: xform_array,
+        	which_params: [Composer.buffer1, 10]
+        })
+        cyclefx.append({
+        	which_func: octave_scaler,
+        	which_params: [self.model, 0.1, [1.2, 1.6]]
+        })

+    def process(self):
+    '''
+	iterate thru the functions in fxlist here. where do the parameters come from?
+	1. xform_array needs:
+		- reference to relevant image, assumed to be from Composer.buffer1
+		- multiplier value for step function

+	2. octave_scaler needs:
+		- pointer to Model where the deep dream params are stored
+		- scaling factor
+		- upper and lower limits
+    '''
+[self.composer.buffer1, shift_amount]
+[self.model, scaling_factor,[1.2,1.6]]
+FX.process(cyclefx)

+2017-04-01 23:04:48
+taking a different approach after some futher thought.
+Added a cyclefx dictionary containing pointers to functions within an existing program dictionary.
+Its working as expected.
+Experimenting with placement of the funtions that get dispatched.
+These functions are cufrrently defined in the same Data module as the program definitions themselves.

+2017-04-02 00:02:37
+closer to working now. successfully calling the function specified if the program with the arguments specified.
+Messy looking.
+Seeing where I can cleanup.

+2017-04-02 01:39:15
+cleaned up the data structure of the program a bit so that the fx block is structures like this:

+'cyclefx':[
+	{
+		'func': function1,
+		'params': {'param1':'dogs', 'param2':99}
+	},

+	{
+		'func': function2,
+		'params': [1,2,3,4]
+	}
+]

+cyclefx is a list containing dictionaries which store function pointers and parameters to be called upon with each cycle

+fxlist = Model.program[Model.current_program]['cyclefx']
+do_fx = fxlist[index]['func']
+params = fxlist['params']
+do_fx(**params)

+2017-04-02 10:03:22
+This syntax is so tortured, it can't be right, but uit's working.
+Needing excpert advice (Spoto?)  to take a look through this.
+What I'm doing feels well intentioned, but is so messy it must be a haCK?

+2017-04-02 10:07:23
+Those parameters could come from anywhere, and might superficially cleanup the code to do som, but doesn't make sense that the function parameters would be seperated from the function pointers

+2017-04-02 15:17:10
+note to self before I forget.
+Anyone who's ever wanted to "learn to code" needs to experience this moment to truly get it.
+The stakes seem so high to me right now, and looking backl I've put so much of myslef into understandingthis idea and how to realize it.
+Learning python has been a big part of that.
+I didn't realize how beautiful the language is.
+Truly, its like Elvish.
+But right now - thinking through the trial and error of passing functions and parameters as part of a "program" that drives my artwork is the most challenging computer science ever.
+Its bitter to know that you could have done it differently, that you didnt understand something the way you thought, or that  you are almost certainly missing out on a basic concept, knowledge of which would make this current impasse invisible.
+Still - I'm hacking my waty to the solution, and its happening right now!

+2017-04-02 15:57:00
+Fantastic - just demonstrated solution to storing functions and function parameters in pre-programmed definitions

+2017-04-02 17:41:33
+Still not there.
+What if I'd been making the wrong assumptions entirely.
+The functions in question could be  written to the Model class, just like the rest of the current mocel parameters, such as step)size and so forth.

+2017-04-02 18:18:49
+working implementation now.
+Demonstrated switching between 2 different programs with different params for the xform_array cyclefx.
+- implement same for octave scaler
+- iterate thru the list stored in Model.cyclefx
+- implement feature for stepfx